 In November 2022, we received an \$80.0 million upfront payment from Ionis for the Wave 1 drug discovery research collaboration and selected Target 1.
-Ionis selected its second target ("Target 2") in Wave 1 in December 2022 and its third target ("Target 3") in Wave 1 in November 2023.
-In November 2023, we agreed to extend the period during which we expect Ionis will select its fourth target ("Target 4") in Wave 1 by an additional three months from the 12-month anniversary of the effective date, as permitted under the arrangement.
+Ionis selected its second target ("Target 2") in Wave 1 in December 2022, and will select two final additional Wave 1 targets ("Target 3" and "Target 4") within the 12 months from the effective date, as permitted under the arrangement.
 Ionis has an option to select up to four Wave 2 targets at any time during the drug discovery term, if (a) an IND for any licensed product directed to a Wave 1 target is filed with the applicable regulatory authority or (b) the parties achieve enabled delivery for a non-liver target under the exploratory research activities, by providing written notice and by paying a Wave 2 target selection fee of \$15.0 million or \$30.0 million, depending on and per the selected target.

-lonis is obligated to reimburse us for all internal costs and out-of-pocket costs incurred in the performance of the exploratory research activities, up to an aggregate of \$10.0 million, which is payable in quarterly installments of \$0.5 million during the exploratory research term.
-As of September 30, 2023, we received a total of \$1.5 million related to the reimbursable expenses.
-We are also eligible to receive (a) up to \$29.0 million in future development milestone payments for each licensed product; (b) up to \$60.0 million in future regulatory milestone payments for each licensed product; (c) up to \$250.0 million in states of licensed product; (d) up to \$60.0 million in states of licensed product; (d) up to \$60.0 million in states of licensed product; (d) up to \$250.0 million in states of licensed product; and (d) royalties on annual net sales of licensed products from a mid-single-digit to low-teens percentage, subject to customary reductions.
+lonis is obligated to reimburse us for all internal costs and out-of-pocket costs incurred in the performance of the exploratory research activities, up to an aggregate of \$10.0 million, and is payable in quarterly installments of \$0.5 million during the exploratory research term.
+We are also eligible to receive (a) up to \$29.0 million in future development milestone payments for each licensed product; (b) up to \$60.0 million in future regulatory milestone payments for each licensed product; (c) up to \$250.0 million in sales-based milestones for each licensed product; and (d) royalties on annual net sales of licensed products from a mid-single-digit to low-teens percentage, subject to customary reductions.

-The term of the Ionis Agreement will continue (i) with respect to the drug discovery programs, until the expiration of all applicable royalty terms for a licensed product, (ii) with respect to the Co-Co Programs, until the parties cease all exploitation for the Co-Co Products that are the subject to such Co-Co Program, and (iii) with respect to the Metagenomi Products, until the expiration of the royalty term for a Metagenomi
+The term of the Ionis Agreement will continue until (i) with respect to the drug discovery programs, until the expiration of all applicable royalty terms for a licensed product, (ii) with respect to the Co-Co Programs, until the parties cease all exploitation for the Co-Co Products that are the subject to such Co-Co Program, and (iii) with respect to the Metagenomi Products, until the expiration of the royalty term for a Metagenomi Product.

-Product.
 The royalty term ends on the latest of the following two dates: (i) the expiration of (A) the last claim of any issued and unexpired patent, or (B) a claim within a patent application that has not been pending for more than seven years from the earliest date to which the claim or applicable patent application is entitled to claim priority and which claim has not been revoked, cancelled, withdrawn, held invalid, or abandoned, or (ii) 12 years following the first commercial sale of a licensed product.